mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 The trail is going to beat your body into a pulp in the first month.
 It's going to break down before it has time to adapt.

-Whatever you can do ahead of time: specific exercises, stretching, PT, conditioning or whatever it is that works for you, do it!
+Do whatever you can do ahead of time: specific exercises, stretching, PT, conditioning or whatever it is that works for you.

 ## Keeping Perspective
 My biggest day on trail was 40 miles.
 If you told me before hand that I would do a 40 mile day, I would have laughed at you.
 During preparation, I was stressed out at the idea of even doing 25's each day, a goal I knew I would need to hit in order to make it to the end.